Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+* `$schedule.id` is the internal identity assigned by Integration Server to the task when it was created.
 When specified, other input arguments are ignored.
-* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.
+* `$schedule.name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `Tundra/tundra.schedule:create` as `$schedule.name`.
-* `$service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be removed to only those that execute this service.
+* `$schedule.service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be removed to only those that execute this service.
-* `$filter` is an optional `tundra.condition:evaluate` conditional statement.
+* `$schedule.filter` is an optional `Tundra/tundra.condition:evaluate`
+  conditional statement.
 All scheduled tasks which satisfy the given filter condition will be resumed.
-The conditional statement is evaluated against the pipeline, which includes the task being evaluated as an `IData` document named `$schedule` with the same structure as returned by `tundra.schedule:get`.
+The conditional statement is evaluated against the pipeline, which includes the task being evaluated as an `IData` document named `$schedule` with the same structure as returned by `Tundra/tundra.schedule:get`.

   Examples of some filter strings are as follows: